 There may be a point in your life you need more physical yoga, there may be a point you increase your formal sitting down meditation.
 There may be a point where you’re reading about them.
 Or taking a training.
 Throughout all this you’re witnessing and figuring out how the three interplay in your life.

 One thing is for sure, they are meant to be practiced continuously.
 And with that practice they evolve.
 Your mind transforms.
 And you become a conduit of change.
 For the better.

 I invite you today to explore the full range of these practices.
 They are never competing for your attention and they are not rivals, at least not in my book.

 If you want to explore the full range of mindfulness, please come practice with me!
-Email me with question.
-Or set up a one on one call with me to get you on the right path.
+Email me with questions at [email protected].